syncfusion-content/windowsforms-docs/WindowsForms/splitter/Style.md

 ---
 layout: post
-title: Style | WindowsForms | Syncfusion
+title: Style in Windows Forms Splitter control | Syncfusion
-description: Style
+description: Learn about Style support in Syncfusion Windows Forms Splitter control, its elements and more details.
 platform: WindowsForms
 control: Splitter
 documentation: ug
 ---

-# Style
+# Style in Windows Forms Splitter

 SplitterControl supports visual styles such as Default and Metro.
 The styles can be set by using Style property.